- The Amazon River flows through Brazil, Colombia, and Peru but has a river basin that reaches into Ecuador, Bolivia, and Venezuela.

 Where is the Mouth of the Amazon River?

-The mouth of the Amazon River is found in the Atlantic Ocean.
+The mouth of the Amazon River is actually divided into three main outlets into the Atlantic.
+The city of Belém is the largest port city in the mouth region.
 Before the Amazon River hits the ocean, it forms a massive delta.
 The average discharge flow rate is 209,000m3/s, the largest in the world!

 The Amazon River delta is a large area where the river meets the Atlantic Ocean, discharging massive amounts of silt-laden water into the sea.
 As a result, a plume of discharge measuring over 500,000 square miles in size spreads into the ocean, muddying the bottom of the ocean floor as the river lets out.